-Exclusive: Croatian energy company HEP does not have the money for TPP Plomin and HPP Ombla S&P confirms and adds that there is no money for HEP’s investments23.
-January 2013. / SEE Energy News
+Exclusive: Croatian energy company HEP does not have the money for TPP Plomin and HPP Ombla S&P confirms and adds that there is no money for HEP’s investments, SEE Energy News

 Government analysis, included in Project Clean Start report, revealed the fact that HEP has big troubles with liquidity and that financial plan will not be sustainable without big reconstruction costs.
 That refers to collective contract breaking up, 30% payment decrease, strengthening of controlling and breaking up cartels in goods and services’ supply, consultants advises.
 Easy realization of investments is very questionable, considering the fact that current Directorate didn’t show determined intention to do required changes in the company, neither from organization nor finance aspect, but it pushed company in greater dubiousness.